 Seriously, that's a fair question.
 We've taken some potshots at that "typical" mutual fund for years, but let me answer it loud and clear right now: Champion Funds is 100% consistent with the Fool's message.
 To the extent that there's a new wrinkle, I'd argue that it's a matter of emphasis.
 In the past, we've focused on the majority of funds that underperform the market; now we're focused on finding those that don't.

 And quite a few funds actually have beaten the S&P 500 over time.
-Crunching the data from Morningstar, we see that nearly 600 domestic-stock funds did so for the 10 years ended in December.
-Meanwhile, more than 1,700 funds outperformed for the trailing-five-year period.
+Crunching the data from Morningstar, we see that more than 800 domestic-stock funds did so for the 10 years that ended with March 2007.
+Meanwhile, more than 1,600 funds outperformed for the trailing five-year period.
 (Yep, you read that right.)
-What's more, that list includes funds from all over the style and market-cap spectrums, and that tells me that they're headed by talented stock pickers, not by folks who just happened to find themselves in the right place at the right time.
+What's more, that list includes funds from all over the style and market-cap spectrums, and that tells me that they're headed by talented stock-pickers, not by folks who just happened to find themselves in the right place at the right time.

-Fidelity Fifty (FFTYX), for instance, is a fairly aggressive growth fund that recently counted the likes of Google
+The currently closed Fidelity Growth Company (FDGRX), for instance, is a fairly aggressive growth fund whose portfolio recently included the likes of Red Hat

 Of course, past performance is only so useful when it comes to gauging a fund's future prospects.
 Our premise at Champion Funds is that you're more likely to find tomorrow's winners if you bring a comprehensive set of principles to bear on the universe of mutual funds and see which ones pass muster.
 Performance is one screen I use, but I also focus on fees, volatility, tax efficiency, managerial tenure, and strategy.
 Fancy-shmancy analytical types might call it a "mosaic" approach.
 I prefer to say that I ask a consistent set of questions and then use the answers to separate the champs from the duds.

-Last but not least, there's cost.
-Unlike with stocks, you don't have to pay a broker a commission each time you buy mutual funds shares.
+Last, but not least, there's cost.
+Unlike with stocks, you don't have to pay a broker a commission each time you buy mutual fund shares.
 And though that much-maligned "typical" fund sports an expense ratio of around 1.4%, some of my favorite funds cost less than 1% per year.

 Choosy investors choose champs